 of which he shared with the Corinthians: I more so; in far more labors, in far more imprisonments, beaten times

 without number, often in danger of death.
 Five times I received from the Jews thirty-nine lashes.
-Three times I
+Three times I was

-dangers among false brethren; I have been in labor and hardship, through many sleepless nights, in hunger and thirst, often without food,
+brethren; I have been in labor and hardship, through many sleepless nights, in hunger and thirst, often without food,

 in cold and exposure.
 Apart from such external things, there is the daily pressure on me of concern for all the churches

 It is with this personal experience of trial, even unto death, in mind that Paul made this most remarkable declaration